vmberto/maitu/README.md

 # maitu

 an application designed to help you save, track, and achieve your goals.
 Whether you're setting personal milestones or professional targets, this app provides a simple and intuitive interface to keep you on track.
-You can also register the locations of your tasks and visualize them on a map, making it easier to organize and manage your goals geographically.

 ## Features